ga-wdi-boston/orientation/README.md

 -   If you arrive after **9:00am** you are late.
 Any training missed is your responsibility to make up.
 -   If you leave before **5:00pm**, you have left early.
--   If you're late arrivals and early departures exceed **5**, you will not successfully complete the program.
+-   If your late arrivals and early departures exceed **5**, you will not successfully complete the program.

 #### Absences